markvoortmanppu/appliedcomputerscience/pages/how-to-be-successful.md

 ## Build Positive Habits

 Most of our behavior, good or bad, is shaped by habits.
 A habit is a routine of behavior that is repeated regularly and tends to occur subconsciously.
 To implement any of the advise above you need to turn it into sustainable habits.
-You will have a hard time exercising regularly if you don't turn it into a process that is easily repeatable and nearly impossible to forget.
+You will have a hard time exercising regularly if you don't turn it into a process that is easily repeatable and nearly impossible to forget or avoid.
 For example, you could decide to go for a run after work every day but you still need to make sure you actually do this every day.
 Several things may help.

 First of all, you have to make sure you bring running gear and to do that consistently you can set a reminder.
 You may also not want to start out running 5 times a week as it is too hard to maintain, but just start with every Monday.
 Other things that may help is the knowledge that you will be spending your time a lot better than standing in traffic that barely moves due to rush hour.
 You can also track your weight if that is a consideration and you might remember that you feel great after running.
 Another thing you can do is to sign up for a race just to give you another incentive to start working out.
 The main point is that developing habits does not happen overnight and you have to be careful in how you approach it.

 Habits tend to consist of a cue, a routine, and a reward.
-In the above example, the cue is the end of the work day, the routine is going for a run, and the reward is feeling good after completing the run.
+In the above example, the cue is the end of the work day, the routine is going for a run, and the reward is feeling good after completing the run (or being in better shape, have more energy, lose weight, etc.).
 It is also possible to do "habit stacking", where you use an existing habit to lead into another, new habit.
 This can be a very powerful tactic and allows you to create a chain of effective habits.
-Another thing worth mentioning is that bad habits cannot really be unlearned, but they can be replaced by better habits.
+Another thing worth mentioning is that bad habits cannot really be unlearned, but they can be replaced by better habits, so be careful with the habits you develop.

 To learn more about habits, please check out out [The Power of Habit by Charles Duhigg](https://www.amazon.com/Power-Habit-What-Life-Business-ebook/dp/B0055PGUYU/) and [Atomic Habits by James Clear](https://www.amazon.com/Atomic-Habits-Proven-Build-Break-ebook/dp/B07D23CFGR/).